NorthernMan54/homebridge-alexa/README.md

 sudo npm install -g —unsafe-perm homebridge-alexa
 ```

 5. Login and password in the config.json, are the credentials you created earlier for the https://homebridge.cloudwatch.net website.
+This only needs to be completed for one instance of homebridge in your environment, it will discover the accessories connected to your other homebridges automatically.

 6. Restart homebridge, and ask Alexa to discovery devices.